sookinoby/generative-models/README.md

 ```
 #### Training the discriminator

- A real image is also passed to discriminator to determine if it is real or fake and loss errD_real.
+ A real image is also passed to the discriminator, to determine if it is real or fake and the loss associated with the prediction is calculated as errD_real.

  ```python
 # train with real image